gowthy18/Echo-News/README.md

 Start Development Server

-npm run dev
+npm start

-Then open your browser at: http://localhost:5173
+Then open your browser

+main: dont forget to replace your own api news key